Chapter 8 Travel by Air, Land & Sea

 - Passengers should practice good respiratory hygiene and cough etiquette.

-- Passengers should report their respiratory illness to the infirmary promptly and follow isolation recommendations, if indicated.
+- Passengers should report their respiratory illness to the medical center promptly and follow isolation recommendations, if indicated.

 Although it is not a common cause of respiratory illness on cruise ships, Legionnaires’ disease is a treatable infection that can result in severe pneumonia leading to death.
-More than 20% of all Legionnaires’ disease cases reported to CDC are travel-associated.
-Clusters of Legionnaires’ disease associated with hotel or cruise ship travel are difficult to identify because travelers often disperse from the source of infection before symptoms begin.
-A total of 83 ship-associated cases of Legionnaires’ disease were reported in the literature from 1977 through 2012.
-The cases involved outbreaks on 8 ships, with a median of 4 cases per outbreak (range, 2–50 cases); 6 cases resulted in death.
+Approximately 10%–15% of all Legionnaires’ disease cases reported to CDC occur in people who have traveled during the 10 days before symptom onset.
+Clusters of Legionnaires’ disease associated with hotel or cruise ship travel can be difficult to detect because travelers often disperse from the source of infection before symptoms begin.
+From 1977 through 2012, 8 ship-associated outbreaks of Legionnaires’ disease were reported in the literature.
+These outbreaks included a total of 83 cases, with a median of 4 cases per outbreak (range, 2–50 cases); 6 cases resulted in death.

-In general, Legionnaires’ disease is not transmitted person to person but is contracted by inhaling or aspirating warm, aerosolized water contaminated with Legionella organisms.
-Person-to-person transmission may be possible in rare cases.
-Contaminated ships’ hot tubs are the most commonly implicated sources of shipboard Legionella outbreaks; potable water supply systems have also been implicated.
+In general, Legionnaires’ disease is contracted by inhaling warm, aerosolized water containing Legionella.
+Transmission can also sometimes occur through aspiration of water containing Legionella.
+A single episode of possible person-to-person transmission of Legionnaires’ disease has been reported.
+Contaminated hot tubs are a commonly implicated source of shipboard Legionella outbreaks, although potable water supply systems have also been implicated.
 Improvements in ship design and standardization of water disinfection have reduced the risk of Legionella growth and colonization.

 In evaluating cruise travelers for Legionnaires’ disease, clinicians should do the following:

-- Obtain a thorough travel history of all destinations from 10 days before symptom onset (to assist in the identification of potential source of exposure).
+- Obtain a thorough travel history of all destinations during the 10 days before symptom onset (to assist in the identification of potential sources of exposure).

 Vaccine-Preventable Diseases (VPDs)

-- Passengers, especially older passengers (>65 years of age) and immunocompromised people, should be up-to-date with routine vaccinations before travel, as well as any required or recommended vaccinations specific for their destinations.
+- All passengers should be up-to-date with routine vaccinations before travel, as well as any required or recommended vaccinations specific for their destinations.

-- Women of childbearing age should be immune to varicella and rubella before cruise ship travel.
+- Women of childbearing age should be immune to measles, varicella and rubella before cruise ship travel.

 Cruise ship port visits may include countries where vectorborne diseases such as malaria, dengue, yellow fever, Japanese encephalitis, and Zika are endemic.
 New diseases might surface in unexpected locations.
 For example, chikungunya was reported in late 2013 for the first time in the Caribbean (with subsequent spread throughout the Caribbean and numerous North, Central, and South American countries and territories).
-Zika virus was first reported in Brazil in 2015 and subsequently spread across the Caribbean and Latin America.
-See Chapter 3 for additional information on specific vectorborne diseases.
+Zika virus was first reported in Brazil in 2015 and subsequently spread across the Caribbean and Latin America, sparking concern because of its association with microcephaly and other congenital abnormalities in the fetus.
+See Chapter 4 for additional information on specific vectorborne diseases.

 Passengers should follow recommendations for avoiding mosquito bites and vectorborne infections:

-- Use an effective insect repellent (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).
+- Use an Environmental Protection Agency (EPA)-registered insect repellent (see Chapter 3, Mosquitoes, Ticks & Other Arthropods).

 - Treat clothing and gear with permethrin or purchase permethrin-treated items.